 Some clubs may not like to disclose how much they feel they were forced to pay to get their prized possession, which may invite expectation and pressure.

 There are also reasons, such as the complications with extra clauses, incentives, add-ons, sell-on fees, stage payments, bonuses and more that also add to the mix.

 What are the benefits of 'undisclosed fee' in football transfers?

-For one, a player may like to be protected from the pressure to perform based solely on the (let's assume) expensive transfer tag attached to their name.
+A player may like to be protected from the pressure to perform based solely on the (let's assume) expensive transfer tag attached to their name.

 More often than not, in a race to sign a player, a buying club may also end up paying more than what may have initially been deemed reasonable, as they attempt to close the deal.